Mission Mangal New Trailer: Akshay Kumar & Team Inspire Us To Rise Above All Hardships!

 Check out the trailer here.

-The new video is just the dose of inspiration you need on a drab day when you feel things ain't working out in your favour.
-It also has a humorous touch which leaves you with a smile.
+The new video is just the dose of inspiration you need on a drab day when you feel things ain't working in your favour.
+It also has a humorous touch that leaves you with a smile.

 Speaking about the film, Akshay was earlier quoted as saying in a TOI interview, "I would proudly say that this is the first film which is being made on space.
 It is one of a kind.
 It's a genre which was never explored and this will be the first."